Audials and Copyright

 Video portal sites

-Good to know: Video portal sites like YouTube usually do not employ effective copy protection measures.
-Instead, the popular Chrome Webbrowser offers a built-in functionality to download music and videos off YouTube.
+Good to know: Video portal sites sometimes do not employ effective copy protection measures.
+Instead, the popular Chrome Webbrowser offers a built-in functionality to download content of such sources.

 Fair use, and providers‘ terms and conditions